 These people are friends, relatives and even complete strangers who would not likely ask about my salary, net worth or medical condition -- but they think it's fine to ask about my book sales.

 I often feel like saying "It's none of your damn business," but the honest answer is that I don't know how many I've sold.
 And I don't even care how many I've sold.
 I make a profit.
 I pay my bills.
-Checks come in every month.
+Money comes in every month.
 The amounts go up and down and up again.
-I like what I'm doing and I expect to gradually build book sales and have an income for the rest of my life.
+I like what I'm doing and expect to have an income for the rest of my life.

 And, unless you're an IRS agent or you want to make a movie based on one of my books, my sales figures really are none of your damn business.